-During the summer of 2009 one of our local residents was circulating questionnaires inviting those of us living in and around Threapwood to answer some questions as to how we would like to see our village as part of a Village Design Statement relative to then and in the future.
+During the summer of 2009 one of our local residents and Parish Councilors was circulating questionnaires inviting those of us living in and around Threapwood in South Cheshire to answer some questions as to how we would like to see our village as part of a village design statement relative to then and in the future.

-Sometimes it has been difficult to research some topics due where the village is, being on the English/Welsh border where Cheshire used to meet Denbighshire, Clwyd and Flintshire with nearby Shropshire.
-Threapwood used to be an area of lawlessness and indeed was ex-parochial and outside of the law for many years so records for the future were not in the forefront of our predecessors minds!
+Often it has been difficult to research some topics due to where the village is on the English/Welsh border where Cheshire used to meet Denbighshire, Clwyd, Flintshire and nearby Shropshire.
+Also Threapwood used to be a renowned area for lawlessness and for many years was ex-parochial, so outside of the law of the land, consequently it is not surprising that records for the future were not at the forefront of our predecessors minds!!